samumist/adapt-carousel-menu/README.md

 ## Limitations

-Firefox has issues with the sequiential numbers displaying but arrows work still.
+Firefox has issues with left and right arrows so I turned them off and only sequiential number circles will display in the Firefox browser.

 ----------------------------
 **Version number:**  2.0.5